Jas1238Smith/Jas1238Smith.github.io/NIME-2025-Gesture-AI/index.md

 ---

 <a id="top"></a>
-# Gesture and AI Workshop
+# Gesture and Generative AI in NIME Design
 ## [New Interfaces for Musical Expression (NIME)](https://nime2025.org/), June 24th-27, 2025

 |[**Top**](#top)|[**Schedule**](#schedule)|[**Demo**](#demo)|[**Links**](#links)